Midnight on Dagger Alley: Reception

-David J. Butler reviewed the adventure in The Space Gamer No. 73, referring to it instead as Midnight on Dagger Street.
+David J. Butler reviewed the adventure in The Space Gamer # 73, referring to it instead as Midnight on Dagger Street.
 Butler felt the camouflage map had definite advantages over the chemical process TSR had previously used to hide text, because the map's features remain hidden no matter how many times the player uses the adventure; additionally he felt that the inability to see beyond the character's immediate area simulates wandering around a foggy waterfront.
 He felt that the four-level effect was "great fun for players who like to sneak and skulk, and adds a good feeling of depth to the adventure."
 Butler considered the adventures well thought out.
 The rescue operation seemed like the central feature of the module and provided a moderate challenge, while the treasure hunt was easiest, because the character is likely to stumble across the treasure even if he loses track of the clues.
 He thought the search for spell components was the most challenging (although tedious at points).
 Despite noting some minor faults, Butler felt the adventure gives players "several hours of fun and serves as a good module for inexperienced players."

 Chris Hunter reviewed the module in Imagine magazine, giving it a negative review.
 He noted that the magic viewer works well, giving the impression of a limited field of vision on a moonless night.
 However, Hunter felt that the module "suffers all the usual problems of solos", in particular a lack of choice and a feeling of being channeled into actions.
 He thought that the module's main deficiency was that it was far too small.
 Hunter concluded the review by saying that this was "a novel idea but the size of the module makes it poor value for money".